 Accreditation gives higher education institutions a structured mechanism to assess, evaluate, and improve the quality of their programs.

 The Value of US Accreditation document was developed by regional, national and programmatic accrediting organizations and the Council for Higher Education Accreditation (CHEA).
 In addition, CHEA has produced four short videos posted on YouTube.
 They address:

 - Accreditation and Its Value to You

 The videos provide helpful information to anyone with an interest in knowing more about accreditation.
 Each directs viewers to the CHEA Website for more in-depth information.

-CLICK HERE to read the article on “The Value of CoARC Accreditation for Degree Advancement Programs in Respiratory Care” written by Joseph Coyle, M.D., FCCP, Senior Lecturer, Boise State University.
+“The Value of CoARC Accreditation for Degree Advancement Programs in Respiratory Therapy” written by Joseph Coyle, M.D., FCCP, Senior Lecturer, Boise State University.

 CLICK HERE to view a brief video about accreditation produced by the Association for Specialized and Professional Accreditors (ASPA).